sohomghosh/sohomghosh.github.io/_pages/more.md

   * *Aug 2023:* Delivered a online invited talk on **Financial Natural Language Processing** at the Faculty Development Program organized by Brainware University, India
   * *Jan 2023:* Delivered an online invited talk on **Data Visualization** at the Annual Refresher Programme being organized by Haldia Institute of Technology, India
   * *Dec 2021:* Delivered an online invited talk at the <a href="https://scse.xim.edu.in/programs/faculty-development-program-on-application-of-data-science-and-analytics/" target="_blank">Faculty Development Workshop</a> organized by XIM, University, India <a href="https://github.com/sohomghosh/Data_Visualization_FDP" target="_blank">(materials)</a>
-  * *Jun 2020 - Dec 2023:* Disseminated knowledge at various internal forums of Fidelity Investments (Collaboration Innovation & Experimentation Track, Data Science Bootcamps, Research Seminars (India, US), BA&R Competency group, etc.)
+  * *Jun 2020 - Nov 2024:* Disseminated knowledge at various internal forums of Fidelity Investments (Collaboration Innovation & Experimentation Track, Data Science Bootcamps, Research Seminars (India, US), BA&R Competency group, Writer's Premier League, etc.)
   * *Feb 2020 - Mar 2020:* I volunteered for FidCares (A CSR initiative by Fidelity Investments).
   * *Jul 2016 - Jan 2017:* Trained several corporates of one of the World’s Largest Consulting Firm on **Text Analytics and Machine Learning using R** in association with Fn MathLogic Consulting Services Pvt.
 Ltd.
   * *Sep 2015 - Jan 2016:* Taught **Big Data Analytics** to corporates in association with NIVT, Kolkata (a unit of Novel R&D India Pvt.
 Ltd.).